cllopes/reactathon/material/1_es6/5_promises/readme.md

 If another promise is returned in the `.then` another chained `.then` can be used check the result of this promise.

-This was many promises can be chained together without too much nesting:
+This way many promises can be chained together without too much nesting:

 ```javascript 1.8
  asyncFunctionOne(a, b)